-- 1. Position the clutch onto the shaft for proper alignment of belt, chain, etc. Make sure the key used is installed beneath the keyway set screw. - 2.
-Tighten the set screws securely.
-Check the drive system alignment and adjust as necessary. - 3.
+- retainer.
+This retainer may be any one of a number of methods for maintaining position such as, set collars, retaining ring and washers or a shoulder on the shafting.
+Make sure this assembly will be free to rotate with the shaft. - 3.
+Slide the drive hub magnet assembly onto shaft so it touches driven hub bearing face making sure the key used is installed beneath the set screw but does not protrude beyond the counterbore face in the drive hub. - Tighten the set screws securely, which secures the CTS Clutch onto the shafting.
+Check the alignment of the drive system, that is supported by the driven hub. - 5.
 Fasten the restraining bracket of the magnet body assembly, in a manner that only prevents rotation of the magnet body.
 It is recommended that this bracket be secured allowing free movement of at least 1/32 of an inch, both axially and radially to prevent bearing preloading and possible premature bearing failure.